Richard Dawkins – Founder and Chair of the Board

 David Cowan – Board Member

 A partner at Bessemer Venture Partners, David Cowan has funded over 20 startups that have gone to IPO, such as Blue Nile, Ciena, Lifelock, and LinkedIn.
 Forbes Magazine now ranks Cowan fourth among the thirteen investors on their Midas List Hall of Fame.
 Cowan was also the co-founder of the companies VeriSign and Good Technology, and he currently serves on the boards of Lifelock, Endgame, Skybox Imaging, Zoosk, Reputation, GetInsured, and Smule.
-Raised in a fundamentalist religious community, Cowan is now an atheist and supporter of several secular organizations including Skeptics Society, Con Academy, Union of Concerned Scientists, and Americans United for the Separation of Church and State, and he founded Hereby Chants, the first atheist a cappella singing group.
+Raised in a fundamentalist religious community, Cowan is now an atheist and supporter of several secular organizations including Skeptics Society, Con Academy, Union of Concerned Scientists, and Americans United for the Separation of Church and State.
+He founded Hereby Chants, the first atheist a cappella singing group.